eclipse-keyple/keyple-website/content/docs/developer-guide/develop-ticketing-app-remote.md

 #### UC 7

-This use case requires to use the plugin [RemotePoolClientPlugin](#remotepoolclientplugin).
+This use case requires to use the plugin [PoolRemotePluginClient](#poolremotepluginclient).

-This unique mode proposed for this plugin does not allow to observe the native reader.
+This unique mode proposed for this plugin does not allow to observe the local reader.

 |     | Client | Server |
 | --- | ------ | ------ |